Ngunguru Beach: Your Ultimate Coastal Getaway for Swimming and Sunbathing Near Whangārei

 Place Name Significance

-Taiharuru ("thundering tides") Reflects the power of the ocean
+Taiharuru (“thundering tides”) Symbolizes the ocean’s power

 Main Attractions and Activities